List of Commands

 • [2] nImgsPerView: Specify number of images to be captured for video creation for the view

-• [3] iSectionAnimFrames: Specify number of frames for showing section cut animation; 0 => Off
+• [4] iSectionAnimFrames: Specify number of frames while showing a section cut

-• [4] iExplodeAnimFrame: Specify number of frames for Explode operation, 0 => Off
+• [5] iExplodeAnimFrame: Specify number of frames for Explode operation for smoother video

 VPANIM_CAEPARAMS

 This command contains parameters to control CAE animation smoothness.
-If viewpoint has animation, it will show animation after moving to that viewpoint.

 VPANIM_CAEPARAMS,bCAEAnim(Y/N),nCylesPerView,nFramesPerCyle,nImgsPerCAEFrame